Hexatonic scale: Augmented scale

 The augmented scale, also known in jazz theory as the symmetrical augmented scale, is so called because it can be thought of as an interlocking combination of two augmented triads an augmented second or minor third apart: C E G♯ and E♭ G B. It may also be called the "minor-third half-step scale", owing to the series of intervals produced.

 It made one of its most celebrated early appearances in Franz Liszt's Faust Symphony (Eine Faust Symphonie).
 Another famous use of the augmented scale (in jazz) is in Oliver Nelson's solo on "Stolen Moments".
 It is also prevalent in 20th century compositions by Alberto Ginastera, Almeida Prado, Béla Bartók, Milton Babbitt, and Arnold Schoenberg, by saxophonists John Coltrane and Oliver Nelson in the late 1950s and early 1960s, and bandleader Michael Brecker.
 Alternating E major and C minor triads form the augmented scale in the opening bars of the Finale in Shostakovich's Second Piano Trio.

 Prometheus scale

 The Prometheus scale is so called because of its prominent use in Alexander Scriabin's symphonic poem Prometheus: The Poem of Fire.
 Scriabin himself called this set of pitches, voiced as the simultaneity (in ascending order) C F♯ B♭ E A D the "mystic chord".
 Others have referred to it as the "Promethean chord".
-It may be thought of as C Lydian b7 without the 5th degree.
+It may be thought of as C Lydian-Mixolydian.

+It can also be though as a triad pair: a minor triad and an augmented triad 1/2 step up.
+For example, A minor triad and B flat augmented triad.